carlosandrade/Csocket/README.txt

 This code implements a distributed bucketsort.

 1. Server starts requesting for number of H hosts to be connected to server using server.c.
+	1.1 Server loads random elements from an .txt file.
-	1.1 Server uses a function to create H buckets, each of them will be sent to one of the hosts.
+	1.2 Server uses a function to create H buckets, each of them will be sent to one of the hosts.
-	1.2 Server waits for each bucket connection.
+	1.3 Server waits for each bucket connection.
-		Obs: Last time measurement output on server host includes only 1.1, it doesn't counts 1.2
+		Obs: Last time measurement output on server host includes only 1.2, it doesn't counts neither 1.1 nor 1.3
 2. Client hosts start connection using client.c
 	2.1 Client request bucket to server
 	2.2 Client waits for bucket